piceaTech/node-gitlab-2-github/README.md

 #### github.baseUrl

 Where is the github instance hosted?
-Default is the official `api.github.com` domain
+The default is the official `github.com` domain

+#### github.apiUrl

+Point this to the api.
+The default is `api.github.com`.

 #### github.owner